onzfonz/comp227/src/content/5/en/part5c.md

 await user.type(inputs[0], 'testing a form...')
 ```

-Method <i>getAllByRole</i> now returns an array and the right input field is the first element of the array.
+Method `getAllByRole` now returns an array and the right input field is the first element of the array.
 However, this approach is a bit suspicious since it relies on the order of the input fields.

-Quite often input fields have a <i>placeholder</i> text that hints user what kind of input is expected.
+Quite often input fields have **placeholder** text that hints user what kind of input is expected.
 Let us add a placeholder to our form:

 ```js